 When you are shooting a photo of someone, make sure that you are close to them to maximize the quality of the details on their face.
 This is very important, as you will want to capture every aspect of their expression to help to personalize the photos that you take.

-It can be very inspirational to see what other photographers have done.
+It can be very inspirational to see what other 360 photo booth for sale have done.
 Paying attention to other photographers’ work and their different styles will remind you of the endless capabilities of capturing those special moments.
 When showing off your photographs, make sure to keep your less than perfect pictures at home.
 You do not want people to see your sub-par work; you only want them to see your best work.
 Delete any pictures on your camera that you do not want anyone else to see.

 White balance manually: